This album was delayed a lot and was really hard to produce and finish. The album was recorded 3 times in different studios.

 - King Kong

-Several DAT (digital audio tape) tapes were found, yet not much songs inside.
-One had “Seddona Sunrrise”, other “Do You Wonder Why?” (a Perry track that would eventually be release in his 2009 solo album) and few other rough demos (most likely recorded by Perry with Frederiken producing and doing raw vocals), and two more with different mixes of “Pink” and “Full Circle” for TV shows, just the studio versions with muted tracks.
-In all, the DATs listed these songs:
+Several DAT (digital audio tape) tapes were found, yet not many songs inside.
+One had “Sedona Sunrise”, other “Do You Wonder Why?” (a Perry track that would eventually be released in his 2009 solo album) and a few other rough demos (most likely recorded by Perry with Frederiksen producing and doing raw vocals), and two more with different mixes of “Pink” and “Full Circle” for TV shows, just the studio versions with muted tracks.
+Read the full story about the lost DAT tapes.

 Robert DeLeo co-writing

 “…Joe and Steven had Robert Deleo come down to the Marlin Hotel in Florida to write some songs.
 Although none of the 4 songs that the trio worked up during that time have been used you can still hear Steven humming them from time to time.
 Maybe they will see the light of day soon.”

 “Robert DeLeo co-wrote three songs with [Aerosmith] for consideration on their latest album, ‘Nine Lives.’
 STP first met Aerosmith in 1994 when STP requested tickets and passes to Aerosmith’s L.A. show — they had grown up on Aerosmith music, they told reporters.
 DeLeo clicked particularly well with guitarist Joe Perry and the two kept in touch.
 DeLeo visited Perry at his home the following year, and then last year, DeLeo joined Aerosmith in Miami for an extended writing stint.
 Those sessions produced three songs that were considered for the album, but they missed the cut along with a dozen others–Aerosmith had gone into the studio with 23 some-odd tunes.